-Many kids in the child welfare system don’t get the chance to just be kids—they’re forced to take on adult responsibilities and emotions from a very young age, and it’s important for us to recognize this and provide a space where they can both have fun as well as grow with the help of their family and support systems.
+Many kids in the child welfare system don’t get the chance to just be kids.
+They’re forced to take on adult responsibilities and emotions from a very young age.
+It’s important for us to recognize this and provide a space where they can both have fun and grow with the help of their family and support systems.

 This permanent home doesn’t necessarily have to be with the foster family; it could also mean that the child reunifies with their birth family or finds permanency with an adoptive family.
 Regardless of which family they call their own, these groups will work together to support each other and the child they are caring for.